prashantacharya/BigOmega/contents/store-password-node/passwords-in-node.md

 As we have discarded the possibilities of how not to store passwords on the database, let's talk about how we could store passwords well.

 The approach that we have to take while doing so is **hashing and salting**.
-In this mechanism, a salt is simply a string of random characters that is added to the password everytime we store a new password on the database.
+In this mechanism, a salt is simply a string of random characters that gets added to the password every time we store a new one on the database.
 If we do this, two different users with the same password will have a different hash.

-The salt is **generated randomly** everytime a new password is stored on the database.
-The salt is long and random string which increases the cost of doing a bruteforce attack.
+The salt is **generated randomly** every time a new password is stored on the database.
+The salt is a long and random string which increases the cost of doing a bruteforce attack.

 **Hashing Only**